jameysharp/corrode/src/Language/Rust/Corrode/C.md

 interpretInitializer :: CType -> CInit -> EnvMonad Rust.Expr
 ```

-Unfortunately, we have to delay the actually implementation of this
+Unfortunately, we have to delay the actual implementation of this
 function until the end of this section when we will have all the necessary
 pieces.